joey-zhy/joey-zhy.github.io/content/project/project 3/index.md

 ---
-title: Research and equipment development of key technologies for metal droplet-based 3D printing (Shaanxi Province Key Research and Development Project)
+title: Simulation and experimental verification of uniform droplet ejection under shielding gas (A project from Hunan Province)
 summary: |2-
-   * Mainly responsible for the layout design of 3D printing equipment, 3D and 2D drawings, material purchase, and equipment construction, while in-depth participation in experimental research during the project research.
-   * Writing and proofreading the final project report, while organizing and writing financial audit materials for the project' ending.
+   * Responsible for the overall program design of the project, the simulation of gas-liquid two-phase flow during droplet ejection, Simulation of impact and solidification process between droplets and substrate, experiment experimental verification research.
 tags:
- - Main Participant
+ - Main In-charge

 #date: '2016-04-27T00:00:00Z'